niwalas/WASHB_serimmune_shigella/README.md

 IgG immune repetoire and age based immune development against Shigella.
 Created by Nikolina Walas and contributed to by Everlyn Kamau and Ben Arnold

 ## Description
-This repository contains computational notebooks and figure generation to support the paper:
+This repository contains computational notebooks and figure generation to support the paper: Effects of Improved Water, Sanitation, Handwashing, and Nutrition on Early Childhood IgG Immune Repertoire Development against Shigella and Enteroinvasive Escherichia Coli (EIEC).
+See details in publication tab.
-XX

 The repository includes all files needed to replicate the analyses, and the repository is cross-referenced with the Open Science Framework (https://osf.io/r4av7).
 For questions, please write Nikolina Walas (nikolina.walas@ucsf.edu) or Ben Arnold at UCSF (bfarnold@gmail.com)